mulka/ploverwiki/Dictionary-Format.md

->>Note: This page is under construction.
-You will find a more complete list at [Learn Plover!
+>>Note: We haven't finished writing this page.You will currently find a more complete list of keyboard commands at [Learn Plover!
 Appendix: The Dictionary Format](https://sites.google.com/site/ploverdoc/appendix-the-dictionary-format).
-Warning: Learn Plover! describes the commands and keyboard shortcuts for Plover 3.0 and earlier.
-This page describe the commands and keyboard shortcuts in Plover 3.1 and later.
+Warning: _Learn Plover!_ describes the commands and keyboard shortcuts for Plover 3.0 and earlier.
+This page describes the commands and keyboard shortcuts in Plover 3.1 and later.
 This means this page has a more accurate description of those functions.

 **Table of Contents**